triton-inference-server/server/docs/model_configuration.md

 may be set by using the `--default-max-batch-size=<int>` command line switch.
 This allows all models which are capable of batching and which make use of auto-complete to have a non-zero maximum batch size, provided the backend which initializes the model uses this value.
-This value is set to 4 by default.
-While no Triton supported backends implement this feature, custom backends and third-party backends may make use of this value by obtaining it from the `TRITONBACKEND_Model` during auto-complete handling.
+This value is set to 4 by default if no value is provided.
+While no Triton supported backends implement this feature, custom backends and third-party backends may make use of this value by obtaining it from the `TRITONBACKEND_Model` by using the `TRITONBACKEND_ModelDefaultMaxBatchSize` during auto-complete execution.

 ### Inputs and Outputs